-Coordination of Rapid Response and Layoff Aversion Activities

-When the Worker Adjustment and Retraining Notification (WARN) Act took effect in the late 1980s, Foothill WDB (then Foothill Private Industry Council) began providing Rapid Response services to workers affected by layoffs that were covered by WARN.
-Over the last three decades, the WDB, EDD, and local partners have continued to develop and refine Rapid Response services to reflect guidance from U.S. DOL and the State of California, along with ever-evolving labor market needs.
+Coordination of Rapid Response and Layoff Aversion Activities last three decades, the WDB, EDD, and local partners have continued to develop and refine Rapid Response services to reflect guidance from U.S. DOL and the State of California, along with ever-evolving labor market needs.
 More recently, layoff aversion activities are being recognized as an important component of the workforce system's strategies to minimize the effects of displacement on local workers.